optus23/Game-Tutorial---Research-Project/docs/index.md

 * Answer:

-(place a picture of room 1 Final fantasy)
+(place a picture of room 1 Final fantasy) done

 This picture is about the first room of our Game, Final Fantasy mystery world by Polar Path.
 As we can see in Super Mario Bros, there's nothing more than one side to go, in this case the opened door.
 So, the player will try to move around and reach the exit.

-(place a picture of room 2)
+(place a picture of room 2) done

 This is the second room of our game, where the player is supposed to learn how move diagonally.
 Here, the player will see at first time an enemy walking on the top (2nd floor), anticipate player is important.
 He will learn about what black tiles, hooked out of level, does and finally the enemy will do the action, move diagonal.
 This event will be near the zone where the player has to do the diagonal pass.
 The enemy will walk until the other black tile in the 2nd floor.